XAMPPRocky/timetill.rs/CONTRIBUTING.md

 ```

 # Design
-All design feedback should be provided as an issue.
-Design isn't like
+All design feedback should be provided as an issue on GitHub first, before
-programming, everyone has different tastes so arbitrary concepts like changing
-the colours based on your preference will likely be closed.
-This is done for the
-sake of maintainability.
-This is a project that is being done in my spare
-time for no money.

-Design feedback is always appreciated though, especially in regards to improving
-accessibility of website.
+providing a PR.

-# Tech
+# Code
 The website is built using Vue.js, Bootstrap, Sass, and Parcel.
-Requests for
-changing to different frameworks will be rejected.
-The current website footprint
+The current
-is around ~265kB.
-This could be reduced but would have little gains for amount
+website footprint is around ~265kB.
-work required.

 [`node`]: //nodejs.org/
 [`yarn`]: //yarnpkg.com